-Hospital environments can be a very daunting experience.
-Often times, the patient feels vulnerable and without control and the staff overwhelmed.
-The Patient Companion digital experience creates a new platform for engagement.
-It empowers the patient with more control of their environment, educational tools to better manage their health and live communication with experts worldwide.
-The design combines two ubiquitous elements, an overbed table and a touchscreen tablet, to form a single piece of mobile furniture that could be utilized in a wide range of healthcare settings.
+Hospital environments can be very daunting.
+Often, the patient feels vulnerable and without control while the staff is overwhelmed.
+The PC digital experience is a new platform for engagement.
+It empowers the patient, providing them with more control of their environment , educational tools to better manage their health and live communication with experts worldwide.
+The design combines two elements, an overbed table and a touchscreen table, which form a single piece of mobile furniture that can be utilized in a wide range of healthcare settings.

 The Patient Companion project was initially conceived as a university research project between Clemson and Carleton Universities.
 Years later it became the non-for profit organization NXT Health based in NYC.
 My involvement focused on industrial and experience design.